philippinespire/pire_ssl_data_processing/README.md

 Enter your stats in the table below

-Those are basic assembly statistics but we still need to know how many expected (i.e. highly conserved) genes were recovered by the assembly.
+Those are basic assembly statistics but we still need to run BUSCO to know how many expected (i.e. highly conserved) genes were recovered by the assembly.

 **Execute [runBUCSO.sh](https://github.com/philippinespire/pire_ssl_data_processing/blob/main/scripts/runBUSCO.sh) on the `contigs` and `scaffolds` files for each assembly**
 ```sh